 My friend was assaulted at a party while drunk, and she’s blaming herself.
 How can she get support?

 Drugs or alcohol are often used to compromise someone’s ability to consent to sexual activity.
 It’s not your friend’s fault.
-L The Rape, Abuse and Incest National Network has explicit suggestions and resources for coping if you’ve experienced sexual assault while under the influence of alcohol or drugs.
+The Rape, Abuse and Incest National Network has explicit suggestions and resources for coping if you’ve experienced sexual assault while under the influence of alcohol or drugs.